Die Boekklub

 Die Boekklub is an Afrikaans-language South African drama series that originally aired on kykNET from 2016 to 2021.
 It was created by Quenting Krog and Louis Pretorius and chronicles the personal lives of members of a book club, including actors Armand Aucamp, Christia Visser and Jana Cilliers.
 It is set and partly filmed in Merweville in the Karoo, and has been a driver of tourism in the town.

 Synopsis

-In Merweville, a quiet, unassuming dorpthe warmth of community is kept alive through more than just hospitality, it thrives in a book club that has endured for 25 years.
-Started by the late Bettie, a woman who believed deeply in the power of stories, the club continues to bring together a group of passionate readers led by Bettie's close friends and her grandson, a Cape Town writer, Tom Niemandt.
-Their reading choices spark conversations, reveal hidden tensions, and uncover unexpected adventures in their everyday lives.
+Die Boekklub is a television series set in the town of Merweville, about a local book club that has operated for 25 years.
+The club was founded by the late Bettie,and is currently led by Bettie's close friends and her grandson, Tom Niemandt, a writer from Cape Town.
+The narrative follows the interactions of the club's members, exploring how their literary discussions influence their personal lives, relationships and daily experiences.